 Taste the traditional cuisine Korean food

-Interesting: Did you know that metallic, not wooden, sticks are used in Korea?
+First of all, did you know that metallic, not wooden, sticks are used in Korea?
+They are different in shape and length from Chinese and Japanese ones too!

 Cherish your sweet tooth and please try various half-moon rice cakes, rice ball cakes, mochi and dried fruits such as persimmon – for instance, around Nakwon area.

 What might surprise you is the way dishes are served in Seoul: a lot of small plates filled with sides called banchan!
-Make yourself familiar with some traditional Korean dishes vocabulary such as Kimchi, spicy cabbage, Bulgogi, spicy beef or pork served with several sides, Bibimbap, rice with vegetables, chilly paste, egg and meat, and Jeon, korean pancakes with sliced filling.
+Make yourself familiar with some traditional Korean dishes vocabulary such as Kimchi, spicy cabbage, Bulgogi (my favorite!), spicy beef or pork served with several sides, Bibimbap, rice with vegetables, chilly paste, egg and meat, and Jeon, korean pancakes with sliced filling.
 A traditional alcoholic drink is called Soju, and a fermented rice drink on a pic below is called Sikhye.
+You might also like Tteokbokki (kind of rice sticks) and Jajangmyeon, noodles in black bean sauce.

 Tip: if you have enough time, don’t hesitate to attend a tea ceremony!